Surgery

 Soft Tissue Surgery for Dogs & Cats in St. George, UT

 When your dog or cat needs surgery that isn’t bone or joint related, that’s soft tissue surgery — procedures involving the skin, abdomen, and the organs and structures inside it.
-At Agave Animal Hospital in St. George, our co-owners Dr. Madison Tripp and Dr. Nicole Sorensen approach every procedure with the same goal: address the problem thoroughly, keep your pet comfortable, and get them home and healing as smoothly as possible.
+At Agave Animal Hospital in St. George, our veterinary team approaches every procedure with the same goal: address the problem thoroughly, keep your pet comfortable, and get them home and healing as smoothly as possible.

 Common soft tissue procedures